Survival of one dimensional renewal contact process: with decreasing hazard rate

-\begin{proof} \textit{(Theorem \ref{theo-dfr})} Consider a graph $G$ in $\mathbb{Z}^2_{0 \leq x \leq y+1}$ with oriented edges $z + (1,0)$ and $z + (0,1)$.
-Define a bond percolation model in $G$ by stating that a horizontal edge from $(x,y)$ to $(x+1,y)$ is open if we have a horizontal crossing (as defined in Lemma \ref{lemmahb}) of the box $B_h(2x,y)$ in the RCP($\mu$) and that a vertical edge from $(x,y)$ to $(x,y+1)$ is open if we have a vertical crossing (as defined in Lemma \ref{lemmavb}) of the box $B_v(2x,y)$ in the RCP($\mu$).
-When this model percolates, the associated RCP($\mu$) will survive.
+We consider a graph $G$ in $\mathbb{Z}^2$ with oriented edges $\langle z,z + (1,0) \rangle$ and $ \langle z,z + (0,1) \rangle$, and define a percolation system on $G$ related to the RCP($\mu$) by stating that the vertex $(x,y)$ is open if $K(2x,3y)$ is a good block in the RCP($\mu$) and closed otherwise.
+Then, each edge is open if both endvertices are open.
+Note that this construction allows us to concatenate paths of adjacent good blocks, implying that when the oriented edge model percolates, the associated RCP($\mu$) will survive with positive probability.
+See Figure \ref{fig3}.

-Note that this percolation model exhibits long range dependency in the second coordinate since the positions of the cure marks in the associated RCP are non-markovian.
-But by Lemma \ref{lemmahb}, if we take $\lambda > \lambda_h$, then the probability that an edge of $G$ from $(x,y)$ to $(x+1,y)$ is open, given any possible configurations of the other edges with second coordinate smaller than $y$, is greater than $1- \epsilon$.
-Besides that, looking at the horizontal edges with the same second coordinate, only those that share one of the extremities are not independent (since the associated boxes will not be disjoint).
+This percolation model exhibits long-range dependencies along the vertical direction (since the positions of the cure marks in the associated RCP are non-Markovian) and finite range dependency in the first coordinate (since horizontally adjacent blocks overlap each other).
+But, given $\epsilon > 0$, Lemmas \ref{lemmahb-dfr}, \ref{lemmavb-dfr} (and Corollary \ref{coroboxes-dfr}) and union bounds imply that if we take $\lambda \geq \lambda_h(\frac{\epsilon}{4}) \vee \lambda_v(\frac{\epsilon}{4})$, then the probability that a site of $G$ is open, given any possible configurations of the other sites with lower vertical coordinate, is bounded from below by $1- \epsilon$.
+Applying ~\cite[Theorem 0.0 (i)]{LSS} we can conclude that this percolation model dominates a Bernoulli random field with density $\rho$ which can be arbitrarily close to $1$, provided we take $\epsilon$ small enough.
+As a consequence, we have that the RCP($\mu$) survives with positive probability for any $\lambda \geq \lambda_h(\frac{\epsilon}{4}) \vee \lambda_v(\frac{\epsilon}{4})$.\\ \end{proof}

-Now, looking at the vertical edges, if we take $\lambda > \lambda_v$, then the probability that an edge of $G$ from $(x,y)$ to $(x,y+1)$ is open, given any possible configurations of the other edges with second coordinate smaller than $y$, is greater than $1- \epsilon$ by Lemma \ref{lemmavb}.
-Besides that, vertical edges that are not in the same vertical line are independent of each other.

-Take $\lambda_0 = \lambda_h \vee \lambda_v$.
-These previous facts allow us to conclude that this percolation model is dominated from below by the random field with density $\rho$ and that we can make the density of these random fields become arbitrarily close to $1$ if we take $1 - \epsilon$ large enough (see \cite{LSS} for instance).
-Then, if we fix $\epsilon$ small enough, the RCP($\mu$) survives with positive probability for any $\lambda > \lambda_0$.\\ \end{proof}